Abdullah3245/AlumniConnectAI/README.md

 AlumniConnectAI is a Chrome extension designed to streamline the process of cold emailing Penn Alumni.
 It scrapes needed information from the alumni database and integrates it with AI insights and information from your resume to create a tailormade LLM prompt for cold emailing.

+---

 ## ⚡ Features

-- **Automated alumni data scraping**: Scrape all relevant information about an alum with the click of a button
+- ✂️ **Automated Scraping**: Scrape all relevant information about an alum with the click of a button
-- Personalized email templates
-- Email tracking and history
-- Bulk email sending
-- Easy-to-use interface
+- 🧠 **AI Insights**: Pulls additional AI insights from across the internet
+- 📝 **Resume Upload**: Upload your resume to further tailor prompts
+- 📝 **Prompt Generation**: Instantly generate LLM prompts to make the perfect cold email

+---

-## Installation
+## 📦 Installation

 1. Clone this repository locally
 2. cd to local clone